 To take up the Quit to Win!
 Challenge, you must be a regular smoker (cigarettes or other tobacco products) as of December 15, 2022, live in Québec and be ready to commit to not smoking between February 6 and March 19, 2023, inclusively.
 You must also register online or by phone between December 15, 2022, and February 6, 2023, inclusively.

 A person may not register for the Quit to Win!
 Challenge to stop the use of e-cigarettes or cannabis, since these are not considered tobacco products.

 The Quit to Win!
 Challenge is open to everyone, whatever their age.
-However, some prizes are reserved for specific age groups.
+However, prizes are reserved for participants aged 18 and over.
 To find out more about the prizes.

 The only requirement for the 6 weeks of the Challenge is not to smoke cigarettes or any other product containing tobacco, for example, a cannabis joint mixed with tobacco.

 The Quit to Win!
 Challenge is based on the good faith of participants.
 However, when awarding the prizes we make sure the winners have kept their promise.
 They must sign a declaration attesting they have not smoked during the Challenge period, and, as the case may require, we reserve the right to have them undergo a screening test.

 You will no longer be eligible for the prize draw, because to win a prize you must not have smoked at all during the Challenge period.
 But that is no reason to give up trying!

 Unfortunately, that person will not receive a prize.
 Another name will be drawn and someone else meeting the eligibility rules will be declared the prize winner.